 GPT-4 and the Government of Iceland

 This one is slightly different from the above examples, as it’s not about an app or a tool utilizing GPT-4.
-In this case, we’re talking about the cooperation — between OpenAI, the Government of Iceland, the Citizens Foundation, and an Icelandic language technology company Miðeind ehf — to preserve and popularize the native Icelandic language by training GPT-4 on proper Icelandic grammar and cultural knowledge.
+In this case, we’re talking about the cooperation — between OpenAI, the Government of Iceland, the Citizens Foundation, and an Icelandic language technology company, Miðeind ehf — to preserve and popularize the native Icelandic language by training GPT-4 on proper Icelandic grammar and cultural knowledge.

-Despite the new model’s broadened capabilities, initially, it showed significant lacks in understanding and generating materials in Icelandic.
+Despite the new model’s broadened capabilities, initially, it showed significant shortcomings in understanding and generating materials in Icelandic.
 Which, as you can guess, made it unreliable to use in this language.
 To change that, Miðeind ehf assembled a team of 40 volunteers on a mission to train GPT-4 on proper Icelandic grammar and cultural knowledge.

 a screenshot of a tweet by Citizens Foundation (Iceland) about how they utilize GPT-4 to preserve native Icelandic language